shaise/GrblCNC/EXTENTIONS.md

 #### Report Extentions:
 * '|Hs:\<val\>' : This reports the current bitmask home state of each axis.
 When the axis is homed, the coresponding bit will be 1.
 For example Hs:5 means Axis X and Z were homed.
+* '|GC:\<.../>' : Usually returned by the $G command.
+But now, whenever there is a gcode parser change, this report will be sent automatically